Los Angeles Marijuana DUI Attorney

 Consequences of Driving Under the Influence of Marijuana

-A marijuana DUI is misdemeanor offense in Los Angeles.
+A marijuana DUI is a misdemeanor offense in Los Angeles.
 However, the penalties that you will face will depend on the number of prior marijuana DUI convictions you have.

 First Offense: Your first marijuana DUI conviction will be punishable by between 96 hours to 6 months in a Los Angeles County jail, suspension of your driver’s license for 6 months, and $1,000 in fines.